 Background

-The Consumer Product Safety Commission (CPSC) regulates products manufactured in or imported to the US.
+Recent updates to testing standards and certification requirements under these laws have further underscored the importance of strict compliance to meet evolving safety and regulatory expectations.
 The full range of products regulated by the CPSC can be found here: Regulations, Mandatory Standards and Bans.

 Requirements